There’s a lot of bad financial advice that gets repeated year after year, and – unfortunately – financial advisors are some of the worst offenders.

 If you followed your financial advisor’s advice to put that much money in a savings account at the beginning of the year and your account earned the average rate of .01%, you would earn approximately 29 cents after year one!
 29 cents!

-Even if you opened my favorite high-interest savings account with CIT Bank to earn 2.45% APY, you would still only earn around $71 by the end of the year.
+Even if you opened my favorite high-interest savings account with CIT Bank to earn 0.40% APY, you would still only earn a little bit more.

 Now, don’t get me wrong.
-Earning $71 for the year is not that bad.
+Earning $50 or so for the year is not that bad.
 Again, it’s certainly better than nothing.

 The point is, most people are not receiving tax refunds that will lead to life-changing earnings over the course of a year.
 If we’re talking about $100,000, then yes, invest that money to get the best return possible.
 If your average refund is between a few hundred and a few thousand bucks, it’s not going to make a huge difference.

 CIT Bank Savings Builder account!
 That is one of the highest rates available today.
 Use the link above to learn more.– Earn up to a 0.40% APY with a

 3. Owing money can hurt your finances if you don’t expect it